-Christ established and ordered the Holy Sacraments for our journey towards Salvation.
-The Holy Spirit inspired the fathers to institute them in liturgical form.
+Christ established and ordered the Holy Sacraments for our journey towards salvation.
+The Holy Spirit inspired the fathers to institute them in the liturgical form.

 Just like Adam and Eve, we are created in God's image and are always growing in His likeness, becoming more perfect day by day.
 We are also created to have communion with God.
-When we sin, we have turned away from God, which causes us to be isolated.
+When we sin, we turn away from God and it causes us to be isolated.
 But the Lord calls us out of hiding and into communion with Him and with others.
 The Holy Mysteries are there for us to receive that grace of God and help us in our journey out of sin and into growing in virtue.
-Our Lord gave us the Holy Mysteries because of His love for us.
-It is the same love that compelled God the Father to send His Son, Jesus Christ, for our salvation.
+Our Lord gave us the Holy

+Mysteries because of His love for us.
+It is the same love that compelled God the Father to send His Son, Jesus Christ for our salvation.
 He rescued us from a death that would have forever separated us from God.
-The same love also compelled Him to send the Holy Spirit to help us discover His image in us, to grow in His Kingdom.
+The same love also compelled Him to send the Holy Spirit to help us discover His image within us, to grow in His likeness and to guide us to the Heavenly Kingdom.